-Auckland’s largest mixed-use precinct, Commercial Bay, will be a magnet for foodies when it opens later this year, housing 44 food and beverage operators - a mix of both international and homegrown vendors.
-And with its latest announcement of the restaurants on their way, it is certainly set to cement Auckland’s reputation as a pre-eminent food destination.
+Auckland’s largest mixed-use precinct, Commercial Bay, will be a magnet for foodies when it opens in March 2020, housing 44 food and beverage operators - a mix of both international and homegrown vendors.
+And with it's Harbour Eats and overall food offering now fully leased aside from one space remaining, it is certainly set to cement Auckland’s reputation as a outstanding food destination.

 Bayly, Simon and Lee are joining an already stellar line-up of chefs and restauranteurs already announced for Commercial Bay, including Al Brown, Josh Emett (Hawker & Roll) and Mimi Gilmour (Burger Burger).

-Says Precint Properties' CEO, Scott Pritchard, “The interest we’ve had from leading Kiwi chefs shows that Commercial Bay will be a must visit dining destination for Auckland and its visitors with incredible offerings for discerning foodies from breakfast through to dinner.
+Precint Properties' CEO, Scott Pritchard says “the interest we’ve had from leading Kiwi chefs shows that Commercial Bay will be a must visit dining destination for Auckland and its visitors with incredible offerings for discerning foodies from breakfast through to dinner.
 We’re thrilled to share that so many recognisable names as well as new to market outlets that will be added to the diverse mix of offerings at the precinct.”

 Pritchard adds that the Harbour Eats dining hall concept, designed by New York-based hospitality design firm, AvroKO, will reimagine the food hall experience with 27 food operators.